Steroid inhalers, also called corticosteroid inhalers, are anti-inflammatory sprays or powders that you breathe in.

 - oral thrush – a fungal infection that causes white patches, redness and soreness in the mouth

-If you're taking a high dose for a long time, there's also a small chance you could get some of the side effects associated with steroid tablets, such as an increased appetite, mood changes and difficulty sleeping.
+If you're taking a high dose for a long time, there's also a small chance you could get some of the side effects of steroid tablets, such as an increased appetite, mood changes and difficulty sleeping (insomnia).

 Coping with side effects of steroid inhalers